barebox/barebox/Documentation/user/bootchooser.rst

 We want to set up a redundant machine with two bootable systems within one shared memory, here a NAND type flash memory with a UBI partition.
 We have a 512 MiB NAND type flash, to be used only for the root filesystem.
-The devicetree doesn't define any partition, because we want to run one UBI partition with two volumens for the redundant root filesystems on this flash memory.
+The devicetree doesn't define any partition, because we want to run one UBI partition with two volumes for the redundant root filesystems on this flash memory.

 .. code-block:: text